turtlesec-no/turtlesec-no.github.io/working.md

 All public-facing information at TurtleSec is as a rule in English, informal communication should be adapted to the recipient(s).
 Clients might require fluent English and/or Norwegian.
 TurtleSec will facilitate and pay for Norwegian classes if desired by the employee or required by a client.

+### Tech Unions in Norway

+Depending on ones level of education there are different options in Norway for unions.

+- Masters: [Tekna][6]
+- Masters and Bachelors: [NITO][7]
+- All levels of eduaction: [EL og IT Forbundet][8]

+Advantages often include support if one has a dispute with an employer and good deals on insurance.

 <!--- TODO

 ### Insurance